Webinar: Advancing Your Quality Maturity

 Quality control (QC) is a systematic process and set of activities within a company or organization that ensures that the company’s products or services meet certain predefined quality criteria and standards.
 QC measures are integral across various industries to ensure products and services meet predefined standards.

 In manufacturing, it involves inspecting products on the assembly line to detect defects.
 In software development, it's about rigorous testing to identify and resolve bugs.
 Food safety and medical device testing verify adherence to safety and quality standards.
-In aviation, regular maintenance checks ascertain aircraft safety for flight.
+In aviation, regular maintenance checks ensure aircraft safety for flight.
 These examples illustrate how internal quality control plays a critical role in maintaining product and service quality and safety in diverse sectors.

 Enjoyed this episode?
 Explore more of our podcast series.